supern64/blog/docs/posts/2023-07/badapple.md

 }
 ```

-And now, the Bad Apple on micro:bit saga shall end... (real device footage soon:tm:)
+And now, Bad Apple on micro:bit...
-<video src="https://cdn.discordapp.com/attachments/1022470172495323226/1150780800690815017/firefox_dN5b3n244A.mp4" controls></video>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4FTExhRxtiI?si=GVrv1BST9RmsKpQ-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Conclusion
 Honestly?
 I didn't even expect myself to take it this far.
 I mean, I start a billion projects and this is one of maybe three that I'll finish.
 It was a fun experience looking for ways to encode video in text, after all.
-I'm sure I'll find more dumb ways to reinvent the wheel after this...
+I'm sure I'll find more ways to reinvent the wheel after this...

-I might publish the source code to the script that generated all of this, but it's not certain.
-Oh well.